-- No Export for You: The series as a whole is quite possibly the most infamous example of this trope in all of video games.
+- No Export for You: For a while, the series as a whole is possibly the most infamous example of this trope in all of video games.
 Only MOTHER 2 was released in America back in the day, under the name EarthBound.
 Europe got it even worse, as none of the three games were ever released there.
-EarthBound then proceeded to become a case of Keep Circulating the Tapes for years until it finally got another rerelease during the Wii U era, which also finally brought the series to Europe.
-Then, some time later on June 14, 2015, the first game got an international release under the name Earthbound Beginnings, nearly 26 years after it came out in Japan.
-Only time will tell if Mother 3 will finally be able to fully avert this trope some time in the future...
+EarthBound then proceeded to become a case of Keep Circulating the Tapes for years until it eventually got another rerelease during the Wii U era, which also finally brought the series to Europe.
+Then, on June 14, 2015, the first game finally got an international release under the name EarthBound Beginnings, nearly 26 years after it came out in Japan.
+Only time will tell if Mother 3 will at last be able to fully avert this trope some time in the future...

 - Spell My Name with an "S": The series' own name.
 The first game was planned to be released as Earth Bound, but the second game removed the space... although no one seemed to agree whether it was EarthBound or Earthbound (an actual word).
 The game itself went with the former, but the original Player's Guide used the latter even in the more recent online version.
 It wasn't until Super Smash Bros. that the former spelling was standardized in official sources, but the latter still pops up on rare occasions.
 If you don't believe that, check out Shigesato Itoi's announcement for "Earthbound" Beginnings.